 Teaching, learning and assessment methods

-The modules in this qualification employ a blended approach of text books, online materials, synchronous and non-synchronous online tutorials and face-to face meetings with tutors.
+The modules in this qualification employ a blended approach of textbooks, online materials, synchronous and non-synchronous online tutorials and meetings with tutors.
 All modules involve assignments and either an end-of-course assessment or exam.